-The computer science collection supports the research and instruction needs of the Computer Science and Engineering (CSE) and Electrical and Computer Engineering (ECE) Departments in the College of Engineering and to a lesser extent, the Mathematics Department and the Computer Game Design and Development program.
+The computer science collection supports the research and instruction needs of the Computer Science and Engineering (CSE) and Electrical and Computer Engineering (ECE) Departments in the College of Engineering and to a lesser extent, the Department of Computational Mathematics, Science and Engineering (CMSE), the Mathematics Department and the Computer Game Design and Development program.
 The collection also serves the general information needs of faculty, staff, and students across the campus.
-The collection is divided between the Main Library and the Engineering Library.
-Historically the materials meeting the general broad information needs of campus users are housed in the Main Library and materials supporting the needs of CSE and ECE departments are located in the Engineering Library.
-The Engineering Librarian selects materials for both locations.
+The Engineering Librarian selects materials for these departments and programs.